 Guidance for completing the above forms is available from the ADASS website.

-All forms should be sent via email or fax (not post), to the Deprivation of Liberty Safeguards Team.
-We will confirm receipt of the forms.
+All forms should be sent via email or fax (not post), to the Deprivation of Liberty Safeguards Team, who will confirm receipt of the forms.

-A person under DoLS is entitled to legal representation if they want to challenge their authorisation; a solicitor will be able to advise on the court process and also on the availability of Legal Aid.
+A person subject to a DoLS authorisation is entitled to legal representation if they want to challenge their authorisation in the Court of Protection.
+A solicitor will be able to advise them on this process and also on the availability of Legal Aid.

 Form COP DLA should be used for applications to vary or terminate a standard or urgent authorisation made by a supervisory body under Schedule A1 of the Mental Capacity Act 2005.
 Form available below.Form COP DLA (GOV.UK) (external link)

 There is a different process to authorise a deprivation of liberty when the person is not living in a hospital or a care home.
 For example, a person living at home with care arrangements that amount to a deprivation of liberty.